Post-training Quantization for Neural Networks with Provable Guarantees: New Theoretical Results for GPFQ

 \section{New Theoretical Results for GPFQ}

-In this section, we will present error bounds for GPFQ with single-layer networks $\Phi$ in \eqref{eq-mlp} with $L=1$.
-Since the error bounds associated with the sparse GPFQ in \eqref{eq-update-rule-soft} and \eqref{eq-update-rule-hard} are very similar to the one we have for \eqref{eq-quantizer}, we will focus on original GPFQ here and move the theoretical analysis for sparse GPFQ to \cref{sec:theory-sparse-quantization}.
+In this section, we present error bounds for GPFQ with single-layer networks $\Phi$ in \eqref{eq-mlp} with $L=1$.
+Since the error bounds associated with the sparse GPFQ in \eqref{eq-update-rule-soft} and \eqref{eq-update-rule-hard} are very similar to the one we have for \eqref{eq-quantizer}, we focus on original GPFQ here and leave the theoretical analysis for sparse GPFQ to \Cref{sec:theory-sparse-quantization}.